Respaired/Darya_TTS/README.md

 | Max sequence | 30s (prompt + output combined) |
 | Languages | English, Persian (+Tajik), Russian |

+## TL;DR
+Darya is a fast natural speech generation network that can be trained cheaply and you don't have to compromise too much on the parameter counts.

 ## Inference

 Start with the [inference notebook](https://huggingface.co/Respair/Darya_TTS/blob/main/inference_notebook.ipynb).